 “For too long families in my electorate of Forde have struggled with the cost of child care and a broken system that has restricted their ability to work the hours and days that suit them,” Mr van Manen said.

 “Our reforms will mean more subsidies for families working the most and for families earning the least, scrapping the annual rebate cap for most families as well as an hourly rate cap to keep downward pressure on fees.

 “In fact in Forde around 8909 families are set to benefit, the highest in Queensland.

-“Many families in Forde will be hundreds if not thousands of dollars a year better off under the Turnbull Government’s reforms.
+“Many families in Forde will be hundreds if not thousands of dollars a year better off under the Coalition Government’s reforms.